lkcampbell/brackets-ruler/README.md

 An extension for [Brackets](https://github.com/adobe/brackets/) that adds an adjustable column ruler to the editor.

-This extension is still being built.
-See the Roadmap section for more details.

 ### How to Install
 1. Select **Brackets > File > Install Extension...**
 2. Paste https://github.com/lkcampbell/brackets-ruler